pooyanazad/toDoList/README.md

 # toDoList
-Its a flask to do list app- its use simple sql database and also it has an admin page admin:123456-admin can delete users and also users can create taks and solve those tasks or clear list complate. fix it soon
+***(Its a flask to do list app-*** <br />
+This app uses simple sql database and it has an admin page that you can reach /admin. <br />
+admin:123456 - admin can delete users.<br />
+Users can create taks and solve those tasks or clear list complate.<br />